INTRODUCTION

 Version Control: Naming Conventions That Save You

-Professional software developers use version control systems like Git to track every change to a codebase.
-LEGO builders do not have that luxury — .io files are binary, so Git cannot meaningfully diff them.
-But you can apply the core principle of version control through disciplined file naming.
-This sounds mundane.
-It is.
-It also prevents the catastrophic moment when someone overwrites the wrong file and three days of work vanishes.
+LEGO builders do not have Git - .io files are binary and cannot be meaningfully diffed.
+But disciplined file naming applies the core principle of version control.
+It sounds mundane.
+It prevents the catastrophic moment when someone overwrites the wrong file and three days of work vanishes.

 SECTION 3